Hec-KuFlow/KuFlow-ExtractInvoiceData/README.md

 </div>

-### Publish the process and download the template for the Workflow Worker​
+### Publish the process and download the template for the Workflow Worker

 By clicking on the `Publish` button you’ll receive a confirmation request message, once you have confirmed, the process will be published.